-Single-choice early action application materials must be postmarked or submitted electronically by Nov.
-1. Regular decision application materials must be postmarked or submitted electronically by Jan.
+Single-choice early action application materials must be submitted by Nov.
+1. Regular decision application materials must be submitted by Jan.
 1, and we encourage students to submit their portion of the application by Dec.
 15, if possible.
 If you wish to apply for financial assistance, you must submit your Financial Aid Application by Feb.
 1. Early action applicants who have submitted a Financial Aid Application will be notified of their awards when they receive their early action decision in mid-December.
 Learn more about important application dates and deadlines.

 Required Application Components